Colin-b/pyxelrest/README.md

         <td>any float value (decimal separator is .)</td>
     </tr>
     <tr>
-        <td><strong>swagger_read_timeout</strong></td>
+        <td><strong>definition_read_timeout</strong></td>
-        <td>Maximum amount of time, in seconds, to wait when requesting a swagger definition.
+        <td>Maximum amount of time, in seconds, to wait when requesting an OpenAPI definition.
 Wait for 5 seconds by default.
 For more details refer to http://docs.python-requests.org/en/master/user/advanced/#timeouts</td>
         <td>Optional</td>
         <td>any float value (decimal separator is .)</td>
     </tr>
     <tr>
         <td><strong>tags</strong></td>
-        <td>List of swagger tags that should be retrieved.
+        <td>List of tags within OpenAPI definition that should be retrieved.
 If not specified, no filtering is applied.
 For more details refer to https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md</td>
         <td>Optional</td>
         <td></td>
     </tr>